 Daily

-- Using a pool net, skim any leaves, insects or other floating debris off of the surface of the pool.
-Not only will this make the pool look nicer and more inviting but it will also prevent the skimmer baskets from becoming clogged.
+• Using a pool net, skim any leaves, insects or other floating debris off the pool’s surface.
+This will make the pool look nicer and more inviting and prevent the skimmer baskets from clogging.

-- Make a visual inspection of the pool to see if there is any algae or any other obvious problem.
-If there is then you will need to do something about it, probably by doing a full weekly clean.
+• Visually inspect the pool for algae or other obvious problems.
+If there is, you will need to take action, probably by doing a full weekly clean.

-- If there are any leaves or other debris on the paving around the pool then sweep or pick them up to prevent them from being blown into the pool
+• If leaves or other debris are on the paving around the pool, sweep or pick them up to prevent them from being blown into the pool.

 Twice weekly

-- Check the skimmer baskets and empty them if necessary.
-If your pool is near or under trees then in the autumn it may be necessary to do this daily.
+• Check the skimmer baskets and empty them if necessary.
+If your pool is near or under trees, it may be necessary to do this daily in the autumn.

-- Using a pool brush, go around the pool sides and brush downwards to remove any algae or dirt that may be clinging to the sides.
+• Using a pool brush, brush around the pool sides and down to remove any algae or dirt clinging to them.

-- Brush any dirt from the corners of the pool or any other areas where dirt accumulates and doesn’t end up going through the pool filter.
+• Brush any dirt from the pool’s corners or other areas where dirt accumulates and doesn’t go through the pool filter.

-- If you live in a warm climate and have solar pool heating and/or a solar pool cover then check the water temperature.
-In hot sunny weather it can climb remarkably quickly.
-If it is getting too warm for swimming then shut off the heating or remove the cover.
-I left mine covered and with the solar heating on for a week one summer, when I was ill, and when I checked the pool temperature was almost 100ºF (37ºC) which was very nearly as hot as my hot tub!
+• Check the water temperature if you live in a warm climate and have solar pool heating and/or a solar pool cover.
+In hot, sunny weather, it can climb remarkably quickly.
+If it is getting too warm for swimming, shut off the heating or remove the cover.
+I left mine covered and with the solar heating on for a week one summer when I was ill, and when I checked, the pool temperature was almost 100ºF (37ºC), which was nearly as hot as my hot tub!

-- If the pool is being used often (when you have family staying for instance) then I would check the water condition using a test strip, or whatever other method you use, and add chemicals as necessary.
+• If the pool is used often (when family stays, for instance), I will check the water condition using a test strip or whatever other method you use and add chemicals as necessary.
 Otherwise, I normally do this once a week after cleaning.

 Weekly

-- If the pool level has dropped, due to evaporation, and you don’t have an automatic top-up then use a hose to bring the water up to the correct level.
-If the pool is very dirty, so you will need to vacuum to waste, rather than on the filter setting, then top the pool up further as water will be lost during the vacuuming process.
+• If the pool level has dropped due to evaporation and you don’t have an automatic top-up, use a hose to bring the water up to the correct level.
+If the pool is very dirty, you will need to vacuum to waste rather than on the filter setting, then top the pool up further as water will be lost during the vacuuming process.

-- If you have lots of leaves on the bottom of your pool then use a pool rake or pool net to remove as many as possible.
-Try to do this as gently as possible to avoid disturbing any fine dirt from the bottom.
-If you do then leave it to settle again before vacuuming.
+• If your pool bottom has many leaves, use a pool rake or pool net to remove as many as possible.
+Try to do this as gently as possible to avoid disturbing fine dirt.
+If you do, leave it to settle again before vacuuming.

-- Carry out the twice-weekly tasks above relating to brushing and emptying the skimmer baskets.
+• Carry out the twice-weekly tasks above for brushing and emptying the skimmer baskets.
 If you can, leave it 30 minutes or so after brushing to give the dirt a chance to settle on the bottom before you start vacuuming.

-- Vacuum the pool taking your time so as not to disturb the dirt as you go.
+• Vacuum the pool, taking your time to avoid disturbing the dirt as you go.

-- If vacuuming on the waste setting then keep an eye on the water level.
-If it reaches the bottom of the skimmer then you need to stop vacuuming and top the pool up again before continuing.
+• If vacuuming on the waste setting, keep an eye on the water level.
+If it reaches the bottom of the skimmer, stop vacuuming and top the pool up again before continuing.

-- Check to see if the filter needs backwashing and rinsing.
-When you vacuum dirt gets trapped by the filter and after a while, it becomes clogged so back pressure builds up and the suction reduces.
-If you noticed the suction reducing while you were vacuuming, or the filter pressure gauge is now higher than normal, then you may need to do this.
-To find out how to do this then read my guide to backwashing.
+• Check to see if the filter needs backwashing and rinsing.
+When you vacuum, dirt gets trapped by the filter, and after a while, it becomes clogged, so back pressure builds up, and the suction reduces.
+If you noticed the suction reduction while you were vacuuming or the filter pressure gauge is now higher than normal, you may need to do this.
+To find out how to do this, read my guide to backwashing.

-- Visually check the pool pump strainer basket, through the see-through lid. to see if there are leaves and other debris in there.
-If there are then set the filter to closed and shut off any valves into the pump and then remove the basket and empty it.
+• Check the pool pump strainer basket through the see-through lid for leaves and other debris.
+If there are, set the filter to closed, shut off any valves into the pump, and then remove and empty the basket.

-- You are now pretty much finished.
-Unless you have just shocked the pool, then I suggest you go for a swim, and if you do, that is a great time to clean along the waterline to remove any marks or other stuff there.
-I always do this as it is so much easier than breaking my back bending over the edge to do it.
+• You are now pretty much finished.
+Unless you have just shocked the pool, then I suggest you go for a swim.
+If you do, that is a great time to clean along the waterline to remove any marks or other stuff there.
+I always do this as it is much easier than breaking my back bending over the edge.

 Every two weeks